Why Most Woodworkers Need a Planer First (and Why a Jointer Can Wait)

 Dust Collection Port

-A dust collection port allows you to connect your planer to a vacuum or dust collector so that shavings can be collected instead of falling onto the floor.
+The dust collection port lets you connect the planer to a ShopVac or dust collector so the shavings get pulled away instead of piling up on the floor.

 On/Off Switch